The Pipe Platform Achieves Security and Compliance Milestone with SOC 2 Type I Attestation. Learn More

 Key points:

-Uses navigator.mediaDevices.enumerateDevices() to list all available media input devices (cameras and microphones) on the user's system.
+Uses navigator.mediaDevices.enumerateDevices() to list all available media input devices (cameras and microphones) on the user's system and get their device ID.

 <script>